citp/privacy-policy-historical/p/pr/pro/proxyclick.com.md

 If your personal actions seem not enough, feel free to contact us using a signed, written request directed at [info@proxyclick.com](mailto:info@proxyclick.com).
 Proxyclick performs the necessary actions within 15 days by making additions, correcting or deleting the personal data.

-**Right to object**
+### Right to object

 Each user can oppose the processing of his personal data.
 This right to object exists only if there are sufficient legitimate and weighty grounds relating to his particular situation.
 The exceptions provided in the Privacy Act are also applicable to this right of objection.
 You may at the time of collection and at any later time, free of charge and without further ado oppose the proposed processing of your personal data if those data were obtained for the purpose of direct marketing.

 You are also entitled to obtain the removal and/or the ban on the use of all your personal data which have been obtained and which are incomplete or irrelevant, regarded from the view of the purpose of the processing.
 This is also applicable to any personal data of which the registration, disclosure, and retention are prohibited, or personal data preserved after expiry of the authorized period.
 This right can be used at any time, free of charge and without further justification.

-You shall exercise this right through a signed, written request to Proxyclick, by post or e-mail to info@proxyclick.com.
+You shall exercise this right through a signed, written request to Proxyclick, by post or e-mail to [info@proxyclick.com](mailto:info@proxyclick.com).
 Proxyclick undertakes the appropriate action following a request within 30 days.

-  9. ### **Do we use cookies?**
+## Do we use cookies?

 Yes, like many websites, we do use cookies.
-For further clarification around our cookies we kindly refer you to our Cookie Statement.
+For further clarification around our cookies we kindly refer you to our [Cookie statement](https://web.archive.org/cookies).

-  10. ### **Updates to the Privacy Statement**
+## Updates to the privacy statement

 The way we offer you the application and its related services remains subject of constant changes as we are continously evolving.
 We may amend the Privacy Statement from time to time in order to meet changes in the regulatory environment, business needs, to satisfy the needs of our customers, users, visitors or service providers or to reflect new innovative features and services.
 These new developments remain within our original objectives.

 Updated versions will be posted to our web site and date stamped so that you are always aware of when the Privacy Statement was last updated.

-_**Last update of the Privacy Statement: Tuesday 20 October 2016**_
+_Last update of the Privacy Statement: Tuesday 20 October 2016_